 The Faculty Student Summer Research Program is a competitive grant program, initially funded in part by the W. M. Keck Foundation.
-The Program enables Skidmore faculty and students to engage in significant projects over 10- or 5-week periods during the summer.
+The Program enables Skidmore faculty and current students (May graduates are not eligible) to engage in significant projects over 10- or 5-week periods during the summer.
 The project should be closely related to the faculty member's curricular, pedagogical, scholarly, or creative interests and should be planned and executed by the student and faculty member working together.
 Projects should ensure good student learning outcomes.